-Article 45

-The treasurer shall record all income and expenses of the Association under their proper heading.
-The Treasurer shall hire, on behalf of the Association, a certified external auditor, licensed or certified, who will report, in writing, to the Executive Board at its Annual Meeting.

-Article 46

-Annual dues shall be paid for the calendar year, disregarding the date of payment.

-Article 47

-Annual dues for active, associate, junior and group membership shall be set every year by the Board.
-Sustaining membership dues shall be decided case by case.

-Honorary and retired members shall be exempted from payment of dues.

-In the event of resignation, suspension or expulsion, dues paid shall not be refunded.

-Article 48

-The Board may set different dues within a category of membership, using a standardized index that reflects the ability of members to pay.
-All members within a given category will receive all the benefits, rights and prerogatives of their category. regardless of the level at which they pay their dues.

-Section VIII: Scientific Meetings and Specialized Working Committees
+Section VII: Scientific Meetings and Publications

-Article 49
+Article 18: Scientific Meetings

 Scientific meetings shall be organized at which clinical and experimental observations on child neurology subjects can be presented.
 Special efforts shall be made to establish seminars, round tables, etc., serving as a forum for child neurologists and distinguished workers in other medical fields to meet and exchange scientific opinions.

+The Executive Board shall determine the dates and places of the International Child Neurology Congresses.
+These meetings shall be held as much as possible in different countries and regions to provide for a balanced international representation and large participation.

-Article 50
+Article 19: Publications

-The Executive Board may establish on a temporary basis Specialized Working Committees for the study of, in a given time, specific problems of or pertaining to child neurology.
-A report shall conclude each study, which the Executive Board may decide to publish.
-The Specialized Working Committees shall comprise a limited number of participants, of which one, at least, shall be a member of the Executive Board.

-Section IX: Publications Article 51

-The Association shall be entitled to publish such bulletins, journals, proceedings, leaflets and books as necessary, either by its own means, such as internet home pages, or through a publisher.
-An honorary Editor or/and an Editorial Board may be nominated by the Executive Board and shall be chosen among the active members of the Association.
-The Editor shall participate ex officio in the meetings of the Executive Board.
+The Association shall be entitled to publish such bulletins, journals, proceedings, leaflets, and books as necessary, either by its own means, such as internet home pages, or through a publisher.
+An honorary Editor or/and an Editorial Board may be nominated by the Executive Board and shall be chosen among the Active Members of the Association.
+The Editor shall report to the Executive Board.

-Section X: Affiliates Article 52
+Section VIII: Affiliates and Intellectual Property

+Article 20: Affiliates

-The Association may at its discretion, by majority vote of its Executive Board, establish affiliation with independent autonomous organizations for the purposes of receiving charitable funds raised by said organizations.
-Such affiliations need to be reaffirmed by majority vote of the Executive Board annually.
+The Association may at its discretion, by majority vote of its Executive Board, establish affiliation with independent autonomous organizations for the purposes of receiving funds raised by said organizations.
+Such affiliations need to be approved by majority vote of the Executive Board annually.

-Section X: Amendments to the Bylaws Article 53
+Article 21: Intellectual property